 Vientiane – XiengkhouangDay 2

-After a lovely breakfast, the rest of the morning is at your own leisure.
+After a lovely breakfast, the rest of the morning will be at your own leisure.

 In the afternoon, you will be picked up to the airport for a short flight to Xiengkhouang, which was devastated by American bombing between 1964 and 1973.
 Upon arrival, you will transfer out to visit the Plain of Jars, an impressive archaeological site where hundreds of large stone jars are littered all over the plateau.
 You will also have time, this afternoon, seeing the old capital of Muang Khoun Province and the nearby villages, home to the Hmong hill tribe and Tai Dam people.
 They have an interesting local culture and a colorful history.